zushenyan/eng-note/tenses/future/README.md

 - Action Finished Before A Point In The Future (use with `when + present simple`, `by the time + present simple`, `by + time`)
   - `By 10 o'lock, I will have it finished.`
   - `By the time I'm 30, I will have bought a house.`
+  - `If they're following the schedule, they will have arrived yesterday.`
+- Assumption
+  - `They won't have arrived yet.
+They only left twenty minutes ago.`

 # Future Perfect Continuous